Middle East, Turkey and Iran

 Discover how your business can export to the Middle East, Turkey and Iran

-- The State Government of Victoria recognises the importance of engagement with the region and has had a well-established presence in the Gulf since 1997 when the Victorian Government Business Office (VGBO) opened in Dubai.
-VGBOs can provide tailored market intelligence, insights and guidance for your export business.
+- The State Government of Victoria recognises the importance of engagement with the region and has had a well-established presence in the Gulf since 1997 when the Victorian Government Trade and Investment (VGTI) opened in Dubai.
+VGTI can provide tailored market intelligence, insights and guidance for your export business.
 They can also connect you with overseas buyers and industry partners from the region.

-- Victorian businesses seeking in-country market assistance for Israel should contact the VGBO in London.
+- Victorian businesses seeking in-country market assistance for Israel should contact the VGTI in London.

 - Austrade Market Profiles provide further detail and facts on the Middle East, Turkey and Iran markets.